Privacy Notice for Website Visitors

 12. How Can You Access Your Data?

 You can contact Us at any time using the details provided in Clause 14 to ask for a copy of any of your personal data held by Us (where such data is held).
 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, We may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
-Alternatively, We may refuse to comply with your request in these circumstances.
+Alternatively, We may refuse to comply with your request under these circumstances.

 We may need to request specific information from you to help Us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up Our response.